Education in the Era of AI with the Captain Missing

 Achieving a new masterpiece at the level of the Mona Lisa or reaching the intellectual heights of Aristotle is an elusive goal for the masses, but probably attainable for a privileged few with access to a learned master or educator and the opportunity to discover their potential and committed to investing in nurturing the intellectual capital.

 AI-based interactive tools that empower the masses with self-sufficient skills prompt a question about the purpose of true education.
-Is education solely for those who aspire to become creators, innovators, scholars, and intellectuals in society?
+Is education for those who aspire to become creators, innovators, scholars, and intellectuals in society?
 Or is it also for those who only need to learn basic work skills?

 Not a surprise.
 Education has always been designed to prioritize certain groups.
 Ancient Greeks believed that rational and philosophical learning was only for those who would run the state, while in the Renaissance, higher education was reserved for elites.
 In modern times, education is ostensibly open to all, but it is often controlled, with manufactured thoughts and a disregard for critical thinking.